 EDU 285 High School Sports: Contemporary Issues: Examines current issues in American sports emphasizing issues affecting public and private secondary schools.
 Topics include: gender equity, substance abuse (drugs, alcohol, and tobacco), faculty and academic concerns, the media, risk management, ethnicity, and other relevant issues and problems affecting school sports programs.

 EDU 309 Fundamentals of Reading: Examines the foundations of reading instruction from historical, linguistic, social, psychological, cognitive, and curricular perspectives.
 Theoretical base for reading and language arts methodology courses.
 Explores basic phonics instruction, reading programs in use, nature of reading and writing processes, and balanced approach to reading instruction.
+Prerequisite: Passing scores on the General Knowledge (GK) test of the Florida Teacher Certification Exam.

 EDU 310 Teaching in a 21st Century Classroom: Offers students a first-hand study of the components of a 21st Century classroom.
 They will learn about cutting edge techniques, software, hardware, and learning styles of today's digital native.